oneOoneData/TaxProExchange/content/ai/state-of-ai-in-tax-firms-2025.md

 Most automation budgets land here.
 Firms are moving beyond basic data entry toward semi-automated workflows: AI pulls data from W-2s, 1099s, K-1s, and prior returns, maps everything into prep software, and produces linked workpapers plus review flags so humans focus on judgment instead of transcription.

 **Examples of solutions**
-- **[Juno](/ai/tools/juno-tax)** — Now [integrated](https://www.reddit.com/r/AITaxPros/comments/1ovg5yh/taxdome_and_juno_integration/) with TaxDome.
+- **[Juno](/ai/tools/juno-tax)**, Now [integrated](https://www.reddit.com/r/AITaxPros/comments/1ovg5yh/taxdome_and_juno_integration/) with TaxDome.
 The integrated flow lets staff send docs from TaxDome to Juno, which extracts relevant data, draft returns, and push the work back into TaxDome-supported software (Lacerte, ProConnect, Drake, UltraTax, with CCH Axcess and others in beta).
-- **[Black Ore](http://localhost:3000/ai/tools/black-ore)** — Targets CPA firms with 1040 automation spanning ingestion, drafting, workpapers, and partner review, processed in U.S.-based, SOC-2 environments.
+- **[Black Ore](http://localhost:3000/ai/tools/black-ore)**, Targets CPA firms with 1040 automation spanning ingestion, drafting, workpapers, and partner review, processed in U.S.-based, SOC-2 environments.
-- **[Solomon](/ai/tools/solomon)** — Positions itself as an analyzer of source documents that prepares returns directly inside the firm’s current software stack.
+- **[Solomon](/ai/tools/solomon)**, Positions itself as an analyzer of source documents that prepares returns directly inside the firm's current software stack.

 **Emerging trends**
 - Today’s focus sits on Form 1040 and other high-volume work because the inputs are standardized and predictable.